 Extra assistance to help you live at home

-Maybe your needs are a little more complex.
-Or maybe a loved one is starting to require an even higher level of assistance.
+Maybe your or your loved one’s needs are a little more complex.
 In Georgia, Medicaid waiver programs provide more assistance to people who are low-income and functionally impaired so that they may stay in their homes and communities rather than going to live in a nursing home.
 The recipient must be Medicaid-eligible to access the Medicaid waiver programs.
 Depending on the waiver, services can include:

-- Adult day health –day programs that are community-based and designed to meet the needs of adults with functional impairments.
-These programs are structured and comprehensive and provide a variety of health, social, and related support services in supervised, protective settings.
+- Adult day health: day programs that are community-based and designed to meet the needs of adults with functional impairments.
+These programs are structured and provide a variety of health, social, and related support services in supervised, protective settings.